itsMeRaj69/localtonet-mc/README.md

-# LocalToNet Minecraft Server Setup in GitHub Codespaces
+# LocalToNet Minecraft Port Forwarding Setup in GitHub Codespaces

 This guide walks you through the steps to install and use LocalToNet in a GitHub Codespaces environment.
 Follow these steps to easily set up a tunnel to connect your local server (e.g., Minecraft) and invite other players.